Chaminade Julienne High School: Athletics

-In 2005, the women's tennis team made its first trip ever to the OHSAA state tournament.
+In 2005, the women's tennis team made its first trip to the OHSAA state tournament.
 It placed fourth in state, and boasted three individual players also going to state and reaching the quarterfinals.
 The graduating class of 2005 had five students receive division I athletic scholarships.
 In 2006, the girls' team was back at state again, and placed third in the OHSAA tournament.
-In 2006, CJ sent four players to the state tournament, three of whom reached the tournament in 2005.
-These were two sets of sisters: the Pleiman and Buerschen sisters.
-In 2007, the team placed third again in the division one state championships.
+In 2006, CJ sent four players to the state tournament, three of whom reached the tournament in 2005.In 2007, the team placed third again in the division one state championships.
 Four players qualified for the individual state tournament.

-In 2009, the boys' volleyball team, led by coach Megan Marrinan, went to the Division II state tournament for the first time in the school's history.
-They lost in the semi-finals in five games.
-Ethan Klosterman was named first team all state and Christian Volk made honorable mention all state.

-In the spring of 2011, senior track athlete Bryan Cain won an individual Division II state championship in the 300-meter hurdles event.
-He also finished third in the 110 meter hurdles, after breaking regional records in both events leading up to the finals.

-In October 2011, the Division II women's golf team — having existed for all of five years (since 2007) — became the first Eagles golf team to win a state title since 1933, when the boys of Chaminade High School were crowned city and state champs.
+In October 2011, the Division II women's golf team — having existed for five years (since 2007) — became the first Eagles golf team to win a state title since 1933, when the boys of Chaminade High School were crowned city and state champs.

-In spring of 2012, senior track athlete Cierra Brown won two individual Division II state titles in the 100-meter and 300-meter hurdle events.
-She also finished second in the long jump.

 In June 2018, the Chaminade Julienne Eagles baseball team won the OHSAA Division II state tournament.
 The following year (2019) Chaminade Julienne Eagles baseball team completed their quest for back to back by again taking home the OHSAA Division II state tournament championship.

-Chaminade Julienne has a longstanding academic and athletic rivalry with Archbishop Alter High School and archbishop carrol High School.
-Both schools are dayton catholic private schools with a long history and rivalry.